MapStory/Learning/modules/module1.md

 ##### Share with a Link

-TBD
+Simply grab the hyperlink for any StoryLayer or StoryScape page and share the link with a colleague.

 ##### Embed

-Embedding is a common workflow for video media.
 Embedding allows you to place content directly on another webpage or a blog entry.
 To embed a StoryLayer or StoryScape, go to the "Share" tab and copy the Embed code.
 This code can be pasted on to the website where you want to embed the StoryLayer or StoryScape.

-SCREENSHOT TBD

-##### Share Services (StoryLayers Only)

-TBD

 ##### Download Data (StoryLayers Only)

 You may want to download a StoryLayer's data in a common format, such as a CSV or Shapefile, and share it with a colleague.
-This capability is available to any registered StoryLayer.
+This capability is available to any registered StoryTeller.
 Navigate to any StoryLayer page and click `Download StoryLayer`.
 Then select the format for your download.

 ![](images/Screen Shot 2019-01-21 at 8.23.33 PM.jpg)\

-### Demonstration

-Now let's watch a StoryTeller engage in the process of finding StoryLayers and StoryScapes and sharing them with colleagues.

-Watch this video.
-VIDEO.

 ### Tasks

 Now it's your turn!
 Prove to a colleague that you can complete the following steps:

 - [x] Indicate a subject area you're interested in finding content about (i.e. a region or an issue)
-- [x] Use the StoryScapes `Explore` to find a StoryLayer or StoryScape that addresses your issue area.
+- [x] Use the StoryScapes `Explore` page to find a StoryLayer or StoryScape that addresses your issue area.
 Use filters and tags to narrow your search.
 (If you don't find anything, that means someone like you needs to create it!
 We'll cover content creation topics in future modules)
 - [x] Share a StoryLayer or StoryScape with a colleague using one of the methods covered in the Lesson.
 - [ ] _Challenge_: Embed a StoryLayer or StoryScape on a real site you have administrative access to.

 ## Lesson 3: Present with StoryScapes
 ##### Objective